 This designation keeps property taxes relatively low and saves homeowners on insurance over the long term.
 While the fluidity of a mobile home is appealing to some, it creates a challenge in mobile home financing, even for the most qualified borrowers.

-The higher interest rate offsets some of that risk for the lender but it creates a situation where equity is difficult to build over time for the homeowner.
-Similarly, mobile homes depreciate in value the same way personal property does.
+The higher interest rate offsets some of that risk for the lender, but it creates a situation where home equity is difficult to acquire over time for the homeowner.
+Similarly, mobile homes depreciate like personal property.
 Over time, the structure may be worth less than the amount left on the mortgage, making it nearly impossible to build equity without affixing it to land that you own.

 Finding the Right Mobile Home Equity Lender 🙋